rahulcode751/Blood-Bank/README.md

    - Run the client index `npm start`.
    - To run both client and server concurrentyly use `npm run dev` command.

+## Technologies Used

+Some of the technologies used in the development of this web application are as follow:
+-   [MongoDB Atlas](https://www.mongodb.com/cloud/atlas): It provides a free cloud service to store MongoDB collections.
+-   [React.js](https://reactjs.org/): A JavaScript library for building user interfaces.
+-   [Node.js](https://nodejs.org/en/): A runtime environment to help build fast server applications using JS.
+-   [Express.js](https://expressjs.com/): A popular Node.js framework to build scalable server-side for web applications.
+-   [Redux.js](https://redux.js.org/): A predictable & global state container for React apps.
+-   [Mongoose](https://mongoosejs.com/): An ODM(Object Data Modelling)library for MongoDB and Node.js

 ## Made By
 ### Rahul Bairagi | [📝 LinkedIn](https://www.linkedin.com/in/rahul3008/)